JuliaDynamics/ComplexityMeasures.jl/README.md

 To install it, run `import Pkg; Pkg.add("Entropies")`.

-All further information is provided in the documentation.
+All further information is provided in the documentation, which you can either find [online](https://juliadynamics.github.io/Entropies.jl/dev/) or build locally by running the `docs/make.jl` file.